 Content creation, development and refinement are important aspects of the web design process.
-A good article will generally consist of at least 1000 - 1500 words and where necessary include a rich selection of media and detailed bibliography.
+A good article will generally weigh in somewhere between 1000 and 1500 words, and where necessary will include a rich selection of media and a bibliography.
 I've provided copywriting services to several clients, authoring comprehensive articles from scratch and expanding / improving others.

 More than 50% of online traffic now comes from tablets and smartphones, so it's essential that websites load quickly.
 To help website designers assess page loading speeds, Google has developed PageSpeed, a tool that monitors performance and gives technical advice on how load times can be improved.
 I use this tool to optimize my clients' websites and in some cases have achieved a near 100% score.

 All website designers should understand the importance of presenting content in a way that's aesthetic, interesting and varied.
-Good typography is crucial, but so is media with the power to enhance messaging and impact.
-Obvious choices of media include video, quotes, infographics, interactive graphs and charts.
-Shown below is a selection of infographics I've designed for clients involved with ISO 9001.
+Good typography is crucial, but so is media such as video, quotes, infographics, interactive graphs and charts.
+Shown below is one of several infographics I designed for a client involved with ISO 9001.